 - Construction Site Runoff Control

 - Pollution Prevention & Good Housekeeping

 Our goal at Wood Village is to develop a cost-effective, environmentally sound, and well-engineered Stormwater Management Plan that is accepted by DEQ, the public, our Board of Commissioners, and city staff.
 This Plan must comply with requirements of NPDES Phase II regulations and be compatible with surrounding jurisdictions.
 The City of Wood Village is within the stormwater drainage system of Arata Creek, No Name Creek, and Fairview Creek.
 Multnomah County Drainage District controls the surface water management in the area, and the City maintains a series of stormwater collection and treatment facilities.
-Additional stormwater facilities are owned and maintained by Multnomah County You can read more by reading about Wood Village’s Stormwater System Master Plan.
+Additional stormwater facilities are owned and maintained by Multnomah County You can read more by reading about Wood Village’s Storm Water System Facility Plan.